GWLab-UML/Protocols/Oyster_labwork/RFTM Perkinsus marinus Assay.md

 3. Bring the beaker to a heating stirring table.
 Set heat to 95℃ and set stirring power to 300-400 rpm until the reagents are fully dissolved.
 Raise temperature as need, stirring could take up to 45 minutes to dissolve reagents
 4. Fill autoclavable screw capped bottles to ~75% capacity for room for heated RFTM, keep bottle caps loose for venting.
 5. Autoclave RFTM at 121°C for 20 minutes
-6. Allow to cool before adding 0.25 g chloramphenicol (antibiotic) with stirring, this is now your RFTM
+6. Allow to cool before adding 0.25 g chloramphenicol (antibiotic) with stirring
 7. Close caps tightly and wrap RFTM bottles in foil to keep in the dark at 4°C (can be stored up to a year)

 ## II.
 RFTM inoculation with oyster tissues